adambard/learnxinyminutes-docs/vim.html.markdown

 [Vim](www.vim.org)
 (Vi IMproved) is a clone of the popular vi editor for Unix.
-It is a a text editor designed for speed and increased productivity, and is ubiquitous in most unix-based systems.
+It is a text editor designed for speed and increased productivity, and is ubiquitous in most unix-based systems.
 It has numerous keybindings for speedy navigation to specific points in the file, and for fast editing.